Bojan996/TicTacToe/README.md

 # TicTacToe

+Why make a browser TicTacToe when there is so many solutions and ideas on the internet, this game is played through terminal only!

 After cloning the prject, go to it's folder directory and run npm install in the terminal.
 After that, run npm start to start the game and enjoy!